Bira/octopus-carnival/_drafts/better-than-bad.md

 mission where the PC's main goal is more altruistic than financial.

 Does the book succeed at its stated goal?
 Well, it tries to, while fighting itself every step of the way.
-It fights itself with such tenacity that makes me wonder if there wasn't a corresponding real-world struggle between its writers and editors.
+It fights itself with such tenacity that I wonder if there was a corresponding real-world struggle between its writers and editors.

 The supplement starts with a real downer of an introduction: "Are your do-gooder runners going to change the world?
 Probably not - too much money and power are